If you’re looking for something fun and creative that’ll help you save some money, why not consider making your own Christmas gifts this year?

 6. Soap

-There are a few different ways to make soap, but the easiest is to use the ‘melt and pour’ method.
+There are a few different ways to make soap, but the easiest is the ‘melt and pour’ method.
 Have a watch of the video below to see how it’s done – or follow this guide.

 7. Jam, chutney, or marmalade